shlomizadok/agri/README.md

 * cd into the directory and run `ionic serve` to launch on local browser
 * If you want to test on an emulator / device launch with `ionic run`
 * **Please Use local API server from https://github.com/shlomizadok/agri_api**
+* Point www/js/appsettings.js to your local server, or run `ENV=DEVELOPMENT gulp dev`

 # Todo

 - [ ] Add iOS application
 - [ ] Test on iOS
-- [ ] Environment variables: development / test / production - especially api urls
+- [v] Environment variables: development / test / production - especially api urls

 # Feature requests

 - [ ] Maps
+- [ ] Upload images (Farmer profile)